oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 ## Introduction

 In this lab, you will review the status and performance of an entire enterprise.
-You will leverage the Stack Monitoring Enterprise Summary page to identify the number of resources in a down state, and the number of open alarms by severity.
+You will leverage the Stack Monitoring Enterprise Summary page to identify the number of resources that are down, and review the number of open alarms.
 Additionally, you will identify the list of Oracle Databases in a Not Reporting state.
 Learn how to review performance metrics of the various tiers (e.g. E-Business Suite, PeopleSoft, WebLogic Server, Oracle Database, and Host).
 Finally, you will replace the Tablespace Utilization table, under the Oracle Database tier.

 Estimated time: 10 minutes

 ### Objectives

-* Identify a list of resources in a down state across the enterprise
+* Identify a resources that are down across the enterprise
-* Review resources by type and state
+* Identify and review resources by type that are not up
 * Review open alarms by severity
-* Reviewing the performance of resources across an enterprise
+* Review the performance of resources across an enterprise
-* Dynamic troubleshooting using the Enterprise Summary
+* Replace a metric table to Dynamic troubleshoot a storage issue using the Enterprise Summary

 ### Prerequisites

-* Completion of the preceding labs in this workshop
+* Obtain access to the environment covered in preceding lab in this workshop.

 ## Task 1: Identify a list of resources in a down state across the enterprise